Existence of singular rotationally symmetric gradient Ricci solitons in higher dimensions: Introduction

 Ricci flow is an important technique in geometry and has a lot of applications in geometry \cite{KL}, \cite{MT}, \cite{P1}, \cite{P2}.
 For example recently G.~Perelman \cite{P1}, \cite{P2}, used Ricci flow to prove the Poincare conjecture.
 In the study of Ricci flow one is interested to study the Ricci solitons which are self-similar solutions of Ricci flow.
 On the other hand by a limiting argument the behaviour of the Ricci flow near the singular time is usually similar to the behaviour of Ricci solitons.

 Hence in order to understand Ricci flow it is important to study the Ricci solitons.
-We refer the reader to the papers by S.~Alexakis, D.~Chen and G.~Fournodavlos, S.~Brendle, R.L.~Bryant, H.D.~Cao, D.~Zhou, M.~Feldman, T.~Ilmanen and D.~Knopf, S.Y.~Hsu, Y.~Li and B.~Wang, O.~Munteanu and N.~Sesum, P.~Petersen and W.~Wylie, \cite{ACF}, \cite{B}, \cite{Br}, \cite{C}, \cite{CZ}, \cite{FIK}, \cite{H}, \cite{LW}, \cite{MS}, \cite{PW}, etc. and the book [CCGG] by B.~Chow, S.C.~Chu, D.~Glickenstein, C.~Guenther, J.~Isenberg, T.~Ivey, D.~Knopf, P.~Lu, F.~Luo and L.~Ni for some recent results on Ricci solitons.
+In \cite{B2} S.~Brendle used singular rotationally symmetric steady solitons to construct barrier functions which plays an important role in the proof there that confirms a conjecture of Perelman on $3$-dimensional ancient $\kappa$ solution to the Ricci flow.
+We refer the reader to the papers by S.~Alexakis, D.~Chen and G.~Fournodavlos, S.~Brendle, R.L.~Bryant, H.D.~Cao, D.~Zhou, M.~Feldman, T.~Ilmanen and D.~Knopf, S.Y.~Hsu, Y.~Li and B.~Wang, O.~Munteanu and N.~Sesum, P.~Petersen and W.~Wylie, \cite{ACF}, \cite{B1}, \cite{Br}, \cite{C}, \cite{CZ}, \cite{FIK}, \cite{H}, \cite{LW}, \cite{MS}, \cite{PW}, etc. and the book [CCGG] by B.~Chow, S.C.~Chu, D.~Glickenstein, C.~Guenther, J.~Isenberg, T.~Ivey, D.~Knopf, P.~Lu, F.~Luo and L.~Ni for some recent results on Ricci solitons.

 We say that a Riemannian metric $g=(g_{ij})$ on a Riemannian manifold $M$ is a gradient Ricci soliton if there exist a smooth function $f$ on $M$ and a constant $\lambda\in\mathbb{R}$ such that the Ricci curvature $R_{ij}$ of the metric $g$ satisfies